ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 Device Services

   * CameraX - https://developer.android.com/media/camera/camerax This will be used to take a picture on both the front-facing and rear-facing cameras in the event of theft.
 This code will live on the device
+  * GPS Services - https://developer.android.com/develop/sensors-and-location/location/request-updates The GPS is used to set the location of secure and unsecure locations.
+Then, the GPS is used to automatically detect those locations and change the alert settings accordingly.
+In addition, if the phone is stolen, The GPS is used to get current locations to send through email to the owner in an effort to track the phone.
   * Motion Sensors - https://developer.android.com/develop/sensors-and-location/sensors/sensors_motion Sensors will include accelerometers, gyroscopes and linear motion sensors used to detect motion after the alarm has been armed
   * Sounds - https://developer.android.com/reference/android/media/SoundPool The SoundPool manager will play the alarm and chirp sounds as necessary